gluckm/gluckm/content/authors/admin/_index.md

 I am an Assistant Professor in the School of Mathematical and Statistical Sciences at Southern Illinois University.
 My research interests include partial differential equations, integral equations, functional analysis, differential geometry and applied mathematics.

+I am the director of the Applied and Industrial Mathematics Institute (AIMI).
+The AIMI embarks on advanced mathematical research projects whose outcomes serve the needs of local sponsoring organizations.
+Typically teams of advanced undergraduate students and faculty are formed and these teams supply an intensive effort both in their analyses and in their exposition of the sponsoring organizations problem.
+The team reports fully to the sponsor.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.